-Principal Rosette Costello will post class lists by the 63rd Street entrance after 5 p.m. on the evening before school starts.
+Principal Giselle Hendrie will post class lists by the 63rd Street entrance after 5 p.m. on the evening before school starts.
 She will listen to parents’ requests before then, but has many factors to consider when assigning classes and will not make changes after posting classes.
 Luckily, there are no bad assignments at Peralta.

 Is there extended care at Peralta?
 How do I sign up?

 How can I get to know the Peralta Community?

 Come to Peralta events!
-All are welcome at the Diversity Unity Dinner, the Peralta Auction on March 3 2012, and the Peralta in Bloom Springfest.
+All are welcome at the Walk-a-thon, the Diversity/Unity Dinner, the Peralta Auction, and the Peralta in Bloom Springfest.
 Check the home page blog for more details as those events approach.
-Garden Work Days are generally held on the first Saturday of every month and are a great place to meet people: parents work, and the kids have a big playdate on the yard (occasionally pulling weeds or clipping vines).
+Garden Work Days are generally held on the first Saturday of every month from 9am - 1pm.
+They are a great place to meet people: parents work, and the kids have a big playdate on the yard (occasionally pulling weeds or clipping vines).
 Parents often bring snacks and we always have coffee on hand.
 Nothing says, "Get gardening!" like coffee...
 Check the calendar for details.

 How do I join the Peralta Parent Teacher Group (PPTG)?

 If you are part of a Peralta family, you are already a member!
 Parents, caregivers, and school staff are all welcome, and no dues are required.
 Meetings are the first Wednesday of most months.
-There are also Saturday meetings.
 (Check the calendar.)
 Kid-friendly dinner, often cooked by the children in the after-care program (under adult supervision!) is nearly always offered.
 Childcare is provided.